perpil/lambda-env-variables-coldstart-benchmark-cdk/README.md

 # About
 This was used to test whether using environment variables in Lambda impact coldstarts.
 It runs a Lambda every 3 hours to test coldstart times.
+[Here](https://speedrun.nobackspacecrew.com/blog/2024/03/13/lambda-environment-variables-impact-on-coldstarts.html) is the companion blog post.

 ## Deployment